 Speaker Information

-Thank you for agreeing to speak at the Ohio LinuxFest.
+Thank you for agreeing to speak at the OLF Conference.
 These are things we ask of you.
 We’ve tried to arrange them in chronological order.

 6. When you arrive, you will need to check in for the conference at the registration desk to get your badge.
 After this, please notify the Speaker Chair by phone, text, or in person at least two hours prior to your talk.
-(See the conference schedule for time and location.)
+(See the conference schedule for time and location once it is posted.)
 If we don’t get notice that you’ve arrived, we may give away your time slot to someone else!

 7. A green room will be available for you to relax and go over your talk one last time.
 See the Speaker Chair for details.

 8. If you want to test out your equipment with our AV setup, we intend to have some soundcheck opportunities.
-While not 100% fixed yet, we anticipate these times:
+Details TBD.

 9. Talk slots are 50 minutes in length, including time for people to ask questions.
 Please be prompt in finishing so that the next speaker can set up.
 Arrive at least 5 minutes before your speaking time so that you can settle in and make sure everything is working.

-10. We are planning to video all talks and make them available via our YouTube channel.
+10. We are planning to stream some talks via our YouTube channel.
 You are welcome to take your own audio or video of your talk.

 Thanks!
 We are aiming to have the best quality conference and we know you are, too.